 The Republic:

-Upon recovering Katniss was informed that during her period of unconsciousness the Capitol and President Snow were captured.
+Upon recovering, Katniss was informed that during her period of unconsciousness the Capitol and President Snow were captured.
 The rebels were successful in their assault on the Capitol and it was defeated once and for all.
 Despite the defeat of the Capitol and its tyrannical rule another monster lurked beneath the rebel victory.
 During a conversation with President Snow Katniss realized that the entire debacle in the Capitol, the ushering of children into City Circle, the bombings, Gale’s capturing it was all orchestrated by President Coin, the leader of the rebel forces.
 Gale confirms that this is in fact correct and Katniss severs all ties with him.
 Katniss then plots a rebellion of her own.
 The final one, that will tip the scales of justice and make everything equal.
-When President Coin asked the previous victors to help her decide on whether or not there should be a final Hunger Games held with the children of Capitol citizens Katniss agrees She does this in exchange for the promise that she will be able to execute former President Snow herself.
+When President Coin asked the previous victors to help her decide on whether or not there should be a final Hunger Games held with the children of Capitol citizens Katniss agrees.
+She does this in exchange for the promise that she will be able to execute former President Snow herself.
 Coin happily agreed, unaware of the plan that Katniss has developed.

 When the time comes for President Snow’s public execution Katniss fired an arrow directly into President Coin’s heart.
 A riot ensued and before Katniss could commit her own suicide she was stopped by Peeta and taken into custody by the rebel forces.
 Eventually Katniss was pardoned for her actions and a new President was elected.
 Commander Paylor was elected to be the new President of Panem while Katniss and Peeta return to District 12 with Haymitch to live out the rest of their lives.